Homosexual panic

 "Homosexual panic" is a term coined by American psychiatrist Edward J. Kempf in 1920 for a condition of "panic due to the pressure of uncontrollable perverse sexual cravings".
 Kempf classified this condition as an acute pernicious dissociative disorder, meaning that it involved a disruption in typical perception and memory functions of an individual.
 In the psychiatrist's honour, the condition has come to also be known as "Kempf's disease".
-It is no longer recognized by the DSM.
+Although homosexuality itself was removed from the APA's DSM in 1973, some form of homosexual panic was retained in the manual until the release of DSM-V in 2013.

 Signs and symptoms

 In his case studies, Kempf recorded a variety of symptoms that his patients presented with.
 Psychotic symptoms included hallucinations and delusions, especially those of persecution.
 Kempf cites Case PD-14, who insisted he had been framed for his behavior and accused his shipmates of conspiring to harm or kill him.
 Somatic symptoms were also common, including dizziness, nausea, and vomiting.
 In 1959, author Burton Glick documented mood-related symptoms, such as self-punishment, suicidal ideation, social withdrawal, and feelings of helplessness.
 Glick noted that patients appeared passive, and demonstrated an "inability to be aggressive".
 Ultimately, patients became "unable to function at all".
 Both Glick and Kempf emphasize their patients' lack of aggression towards homosexual individuals.

 In a study of college-aged men, Henry Harper Hall found that men who exhibited symptoms in line with homosexual panic never acted out towards homosexual individuals; instead, they blamed themselves for their own cravings.
 Kempf noted that the difference between patients who fared well after their diagnoses and those who did not was the patient's successful "transference" of such homosexual cravings.
 If a patient was able to transfer these impulses towards another, more socially appropriate target, the patient would begin to feel less inferior and would thus recover.